QuantDinger QuantDinger Docs

 Is it only for crypto trading?

-No. Crypto is a major focus, but the platform also includes IBKR workflows for US stocks, MT5 workflows for forex, and Polymarket research support.
+No. Crypto is a major focus, but the platform also includes IBKR workflows for US stocks and MT5 workflows for forex.

 Can I write strategies directly in Python?